 Premium Treated Pea Seed

 Almost as early as Strike and a high-quality pea with similarly sweet flavor.
 Pods avg.
 3–3 1/2" and contain about 7 to 8 peas each.
 The 30" vines produce 1 to 2 pods per node.
 High resistance to Fusarium wilt race 1.
 Treated seed.
+Also available untreated.
 Avg.
 2,250 seeds/lb.
 Packet: 250 seeds.

 - This product does not ship to Canada.

 - This product does not ship to the following countries: Japan, Republic of Korea, New Zealand, Taiwan.